chenrunkai/UncertaintyCalculator/readme.txt

-a calculator aimed at quickly calculating uncertainty caused by linear fitting
+a calculator aimed at quickly calculating uncertainty caused by linear fitting with python
+__version__:
+python 3.7.1 64-bit